Industrial Cooling Systems

 Seawater Purification: Saltwater Without Biofouling

 This technology allows the sustainable construction and maintenance of seawater purification systems, on a large scale and at very low cost, for mining purposes.
-This way a high quality water reservoir is created, and it can be used for recreational purposes, benefiting local communities.
+In this way a high quality water reservoir is created, and it can be used for recreational purposes, benefiting local communities.

 Freshwater scarcity is a big problem for the world’s mining industry.
 The mining sector has reacted to the problem by adopting several actions that optimize water consumption through operational improvements, as well as studying new alternatives for using different types of water.
 As a result, mining companies are increasingly using seawater for their processes, by transporting seawater through long pipelines from the ocean to the mines.
 However, seawater has a high organic content, which causes biofouling and leads to several problems associated with its transportation, such as piping deterioration, load reductions, and the use of expensive coatings, among others.